jeff4/bionotes.github.io/_other/eigen.md

 ### Progress
 * 8/18/2021: Back to basics, doing problems in Singh p.
 493 - 503, finding eigenvalues using 3B1B 2x2 matrix quicktechnique.
 Then finding associated eigenvectors by setting up the characteristic equation det(**A** - &#955;**I**) = **0** and then solving the resulting system of equations.
 * 8/19: Reviewed fastest way to solve systems of equations, whether Gaussian elimination or others to complete Singh Exercises 7.1.1 p.
-503.
+503. See this link also for reduced row echelon form [RREF](https://www.usna.edu/Users/math/uhan/sm286a/rref.pdf)